LIFESTYLE FORTRESS

 0

-21 Celebrities Who Died In September 2025 And Nobody Noticed
+Celebrities Who Died in September 2025

 Image Credit: Lifestyle Fortress

 September 2025 came with more noise than nuance.
 Between Robert Redford’s death dominating headlines and Charlie Kirk setting off political fireworks, a quieter list of goodbyes went mostly ignored.
-21 entertainers (who are made up of actors, musicians, and creators) slipped away with barely a headline.
+26 entertainers (who are made up of actors, musicians, and creators) slipped away with barely a headline.
 These weren’t background players either.
 We’re talking Oscar nominees, chart-toppers, and faces you’ve seen more than your own reflection during lockdown streaming sprees.
 Their work shaped the culture you consume daily, yet their deaths were buried beneath the noise.
 Maybe now’s the right moment to stop scrolling and give them the recognition they earned.

 Graham Greene (September 1, 2025)